 Catholic Studies is one of the double majors available.
 There is also a four-year, seven-course honors program that is heavily weighted toward the heritage of the Christian West.
 Even the revamped Environmental Sciences and Studies Department incorporates a Catholic moral perspective.

-The University also has cooperative agreements for dual-degree programs in engineering and technology with Texas A & M University, the University of Houston, and the University of Notre Dame.
+The University also has cooperative agreements for dual-degree programs in engineering and technology with The Catholic University of America, Texas A & M University, the University of Houston, and the University of Notre Dame.
 There are several other pre-professional programs in dentistry, law, medicine, optometry, and pharmacy.

-UST offers a study-abroad program with classes in England, Ireland, France, Spain, and Argentina.
-About 10 percent of students take advantage of these opportunities.
+UST offers a study-abroad program in the China, Costa Rica, Italy, Mexico, Spain and Uruguay.
+About 10 percent of the students take advantage of these opportunities.

 To encourage practical experience in the local community, UST offers a service learning program.
 Students can ask professors for service placements in the local community, perform service hours for a nonprofit organization, and often write a paper or otherwise reflect on their experiences.

 Religious life revolves around the small, attractive stucco Chapel of St. Basil.
-It is at the chapel that most of the 16 weekly Masses are offered and confessions are heard Monday through Saturday.
-Sunday Masses are well-attended, and there are also Latin, Spanish, and French Masses and Masses for people with special needs.
+It is at the chapel that most of the 15 weekly Masses are offered and confessions are heard Monday through Saturday.
+Sunday Masses are well-attended, and there are also Latin, Spanish, and French Masses.
 Three times a semester, a student group sings Gregorian chant for a traditional Extraordinary Form Mass.

 Social service programs are offered through Campus Ministry, but the University also has a Center for Social Justice, which offers internships and other opportunities for service.

 Only about 20 percent of UST students live on campus, which limits residential life.
 The coed residence features private bathrooms in student rooms.
-There is a second residence hall for upperclassmen, and some students live in apartments surrounding the campus.
+There is a second residence hall for upperclassmen and graduate students, and some students live in apartments surrounding the campus or commute from home.

 Students gravitate to the many cultural, sports, and social offerings that are available in the adjacent museum district and within a short distance from campus.
 These include the Museum of Fine Arts, the Houston Zoo, and several major shopping areas.
 The Houston Space Center is the top local tourist attraction.